The Healthy Homes Program offers free, voluntary, confidential visits to residents and child care centers

-Healthy Homes volunteers are invited to visit homes and child care centers to help identify areas of concern and share ways to reduce exposure to
+in Thurston County.
+Trained volunteers work with you to identify areas of concern and share ways to reduce exposure to

 toxins, asthma triggers, mold, lead, and other housing-related health risks.
-At the end of the visit, volunteers help residents determine what their highest priorities are for taking actions to create a healthier space.
-Healthy Homes visits are free.
-The aim of the program is to reduce
+At the end of the visit, the volunteers will

+help you determine what your highest priorities are for taking actions to create a healthier space.
+Many of the suggested

-- Learn important information about housing environments and health.
+- Learn important information about environments and health.

 - Gain skills in recognizing key parts of the home that affect health.

 - Participate in engaging field trips.